oldskull84/oldskull84/README.md

-- 👋 Hi, I’m @oldskull84, Senior/Lead Software Developer (.NET), From Hungary
+- 👋 Hi, I’m @oldskull84, Senior Software Developer (.NET) from Hungary
-- 👀 I’m interested in Software Architecture (in .NET), Game Development (in Unity) and a whole lot more.
+- 👀 I’m interested in Software Architecture, Game Development and a whole lot more.
-- 🌱 I’m currently learning MicroServices (in ASP.NET Core), Web frontend basics an NETMAUI
+- 🌱 I’m currently learning TypeScript and .NET MAUI
 - 💞️ I’m looking to collaborate on // TODO
 - 📫 How to reach me:
 - LinkedIn: https://www.linkedin.com/in/vitaitamas/